Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

     .. figure:: /images/SOLWEIG_Interface.png
        :alt:  None
        :width: 100%
+       :align: center

-       Dialog for the SOLWEIG model (click on image for larger image)
+       Dialog for the SOLWEIG model (click on figure for larger image)

 #.
 To be able to run the model some additional spatial datasets needs to
    be created.